oracle/content-and-experience-toolkit/sites/doc/compiler.md

 ## Template Compilation

 To compile a site, you need to have access to the theme's and components within the site.
 The OCM Sites Template is the packaging model for site.
-It contains all the required resources in order to migrate and run the site and so is used to export the site to the OCM Toolkit environment where the site within the template can be compiled.
+It contains all the required resources in order to migrate and run the site and so is used to export the site to the Content Toolkit environment where the site within the template can be compiled.

-The following steps walk through the steps showing compilation of the site within the the BlogTemplate that is seeded in OCM toolkit.
+The following steps walk through the steps showing compilation of the site within the the BlogTemplate that is seeded in Content Toolkit.

 ### Setup

-The "cec compile-template" command is available via the OCM toolkit and is installed when the toolkit is installed.
-Follow the standard instructions for installing the OCM toolkit.
+The "cec compile-template" command is available via the Content Toolkit and is installed when the toolkit is installed.
+Follow the standard instructions for installing the Content Toolkit.

-Once you have the OCM toolkit installed, you can run the following command.
+Once you have the Content Toolkit installed, you can run the following command.
 Note: The command is currently not listed when you display cec help.

-#### Install an OCM Toolkit development directory
+#### Install an Content Toolkit development directory

 ```
 mkdir cec-src